PRich57/short-url/README.md

 ## Mock-Up

-The following images show the web application's user interface and functionality.
+The following images show the application's user interface and functionality.

 ##### Sign Up